Hongyu1230/CSCC69/A3/README.txt

 this thread never got answered by a TA, so I don't know what I should do, so I just left it as a abs path(which points to the actual system's abs path, not the disk if you mount it)

 https://piazza.com/class/j26ijjr2cqa2if?cid=379

+For the bonus, I made it really hacky way by using system function to call rm and rm_bonus for recurse, this sometimes the program makes extra system calls despite the removal already being done, this only happens on the school PC supposedly, however should not effect the result as the file/directory is already removed and the error returned back is usually just something like not found.